Warning: *privacy not included with this product

-What's good with Alexa?
-They make it possible to automatically delete voice recordings immediately after they are processed.
+And let’s talk for a minute about Alexa itself.
+Amazon’s helpful artificial intelligence that’s built into everything from your Echo Dot smart speaker to your headphones to your thermostat comes with its own set of questions and concerns.
+Amazon does make it possible to automatically delete voice recordings immediately after they are processed.
 That's a nice feature after the controversy around human reviewers listening in to Alexa voice recordings.
 However, Amazon says when you delete your voice recordings, they still can keep data of the interactions those recordings triggered.
-So, if you buy a pregnancy test through Amazon Alexa, they won't forget you bought that pregnancy test just because you ask them to delete the voice recording of that purchase.
+So, if you buy a pregnancy test through Amazon Alexa, Amazon won't forget you bought that pregnancy test just because you ask them to delete the voice recording of that purchase.
 That record of the purchase is data they have on you going forward and may use to target you with ads for more stuff.

 Tips to protect yourself

 - Turn on "Do Not Send Voice Recordings"

 - Turn the microphone off when you do not need it

 - Regularly delete your voice history or set an auto-deletion of the old voice data

 - Minimize usage of Alexa Skills to only the most trusted ones